 Welcome to Moonstone Class

 In Year 3/4, we are all good friends and get on well with each other.
 We love learning and like to do our very best work every day.
-Our teacher is Mrs Blackhurst.
-Year 3/4 have P.E on a Friday, but please ensure PE kits are in everyday for special events.
+Our teacher is Miss Booler and Mrs Passan.
+Year 3/4 have P.E on a Friday.
+Please ensure for the time being that they arrive in their P.E kit in the morning.